California snowpack off to great start amid severe drought

 As California braced for more wet days ahead, heavy snow and freezing rain dumped on the upper Midwest on Tuesday, prompting the closure of the Sioux Falls Regional Airport in South Dakota and closing parts of Interstates 90 and 29.
 Meanwhile, heavy rain and thunderstorms threatened to cause flash flooding in Mississippi.

 The storms in California still aren’t enough to officially end the drought, now entering its fourth year.
+The U.S. Drought Monitor showed that most of the state is in severe to extreme drought.
 Most of the state’s reservoirs are still well below their capacity, with Lake Shasta 34% full and Lake Oroville just 38% full.
 It takes even longer for underground aquifers to refill, with groundwater providing about 38% of the state’s water supply each year.

 “We know that it’ll take quite a bit of time and water to recover this amount of storage, which is why we don’t say that the drought is over once it starts raining,” said Jeanine Jones, drought manager for the California Department of Water Resources.